malike/elasticsearch-report-engine/README.md

 HTML Reports provides an alternative for use cases where reports should not be sent as an attached file.

 The generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the HTML report generated.
 There's also an option to return the HTML string instead of the base64 encoded string.
+This requires passing `returnAs:PLAIN` as part of the request JSON.

  `` HTML Sample Request ``

     curl -H "Content-Type:application/json" -XPOST "http://localhost:9201/_generate"  -d '{"format":"HTML","fileName":"TEST_REPORT","index":"reportindex","template":"filename.jrxml","from":0,"size":10,"query":"{term:{description:Transaction}}"}'

- `` Parameters ``<br/><br/>
+ `` Parameters ``

+ <br/><br/>
        i. *format* : Format of Report **[Required]** <br/>
       ii. *index* : Elasticsearch Index **[Required]** <br/>
      iii. *template* : Jasper Report Template **[Required]** <br/>